 For your convenience I link to many of the products I mention.
 Many of these links are affiliate links which means I may earn money if you purchase a product I recommend.

-To get started please download my Printable 50/30/20 Budget form:
+To get started please download my Free Percentage Based Budgeting Form.

 1. Monthly Net Income

 Your monthly net income is how much money you bring home every month.

 Many people have deductions already removed from their check, including retirement contributions, HSA funding, and medical insurance.
 You can either base your budget on the actual amount you receive each month, or add the extra’s back in.

 Either way, will work, but I believe you get a more accurate picture when you add the numbers back in.

 Let’s assume my take-home pay is $4,000 per month, after all of my deductions.

 My current deductions could be:

 So my true take-home pay would be $5,500

 This amount goes at the top of your sheet and is the basis of your budget.